 Side Effects of Eating Ginger

-- If you are on any medication for blood clots or blood pressure, you may check with your doctor before including ginger in your diet.
+If you are on any medication for blood clots or blood pressure, you may check with your doctor before including ginger in your diet.

-How to Include Ginger in Your Pregnancy Diet?
+How to Include Ginger in Your Pregnancy Diet

 - You may infuse ginger in hot water for a few minutes and drink the infusion.

-- You may make ginger tea by adding ginger, cinnamon and mint leaves.
+- You may make ginger tea by adding ginger, cinnamon, and mint leaves.

 Pregnancy may create doubts and worries regarding the consumption of various food items.
 If you have queries regarding consuming ginger during pregnancy, read the following FAQs for a better understanding:

-Will eating ginger during pregnancy cause miscarriage?
+1. Will eating ginger during pregnancy cause miscarriage?

-Are ginger chews safe?
+2. Are ginger chews safe?

-Can I have ginger snaps?
+3. Can I have ginger snaps?

 Yes.
-You may have ginger snaps during pregnancy if you crave a cookie on regular bases.
+You may have ginger snaps during pregnancy if you crave a cookie on a regular basis.
 These snaps are not only low in sugar and fat but are also loaded with minerals and vitamins.
 You may love ginger snaps during your first trimester as it provides relief from morning sickness.

-The importance of ginger during pregnancy cannot be undermined as it has many health benefits for the mother-to-be and even her unborn child.
+The importance of ginger during pregnancy cannot be undermined as it has many health benefits for the mother-to-be and even for her unborn child.

-Also Read: Barley Water During Pregnancy
+Also Read: Garlic during Pregnancy